dhis2/dhis2-docs/src/commonmark/en/content/user/about-demo-server-live-package-and-database-design.md

 ### Data Elements

 The Data Element is perhaps the most important building block of a DHIS2 database.
-It represents the "WHAT" dimension, it explains what is being collected or analysed.
+It represents the “what” dimension, it explains what is being collected or analysed.
 In some contexts this is referred to an indicator, but in DHIS2 we call this unit of collection and analysis a *data element*.
 The data element often represents a count of something,